andrewchambers/orderly/man/orderly.1.md

 ### \-terminate-timeout SECONDS (default=10)\`

-When terminating a child due to sigterm, or an unrecoverable error, first orderly will send a SIGTERM to the child.
-If the child does not exist after this timeout, then a SIGKILL is sent instead.
-A negative value means no timeout.
+The amount of time to wait after a shutdown command before terminating the child with a SIGKILL if it does not exit on it's own.

 ## PROCESS SPEC ENV VARIABLES